neuroinformatics-unit/ethology/docs/source/_templates/api_index_head.rst

 ..
+API reference
+..
+Information on specific functions, classes, and methods.
-    This file is auto-generated.
+..
+This file is used to Auto generate the API reference index page.

 .. _target-api: